vatbrain/ArloBot/README.md

 Once your robot is built, you can use this package.

 ## Requirements ##
 Arlobot operates on ROS Indigo which requires Ubuntu 14.04 LTS, or Xbuntu or Lubuntu of the same version.
 I personally use Lubuntu on my robot's on board computer.
+NOTE: I have a Kinetic branch that runs on 16.04 now.
+I suggest using it instead now.
+I will soon make that the default.
+I am only waiting until I do some more testing.

 If you put a fresh copy of Lubuntu on your robot's laptop then you can use the quick install script below.

 ## Quick Install: ##
 There is now a script to install everything.
 Just run:

-For ROS Indigo on Ubuntu/Kubuntu/Lubuntu 14.04 LTS:
+DEPRECATED: For ROS Indigo on Ubuntu/Kubuntu/Lubuntu 14.04 LTS:
 ```
-bash <(wget -qO- --no-cache https://raw.githubusercontent.com/chrisl8/ArloBot/master/setup.sh)
+bash <(wget -qO- --no-cache https://raw.githubusercontent.com/chrisl8/ArloBot/indigo/setup-indigo.sh)
 ```

-EXPERIMENTAL!!!! - For ROS Kinetic on Ubuntu/Kubuntu/Lubuntu 16.04 LTS:
+RECOMMENDED: For ROS Kinetic on Ubuntu/Kubuntu/Lubuntu 16.04 LTS:
 ```
 bash <(wget -qO- --no-cache https://raw.githubusercontent.com/chrisl8/ArloBot/kinetic/setup-kinetic.sh)
 ```